Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 ---
 # Services overview

-In an ITSM framework, **Services** act as the essential bridge between technical capabilities and business value, organized into a clear hierarchy for delivery and support. **Business Services** represent the customer-facing value (like email or payroll) accessible via the Service Catalog, while **Technical Services** provide the underlying infrastructure (like servers or networks) that makes them possible.
-This ecosystem is sustained by a dual-support model: the **Service Desk** manages the customer experience and business relationships, while **Operations and Engineering teams** maintain the technical health of the stack, ensuring that every service remains reliable and aligned with user needs.
+Services connect technical capabilities to business value.
+They use a clear hierarchy to help with delivery and support.

+## Service types

+There are two main types of services in an ITSM framework:

+* **Business Services**: These represent the value you see and use every day, such as email or payroll.
+You can access these through the Service Catalog.
+* **Technical Services**: These provide the underlying infrastructure that makes Business Services possible.
+Examples include servers and networks.

+## Support teams

+A dual-support model maintains the service ecosystem:

+* **Service Desk**: This team manages your experience and handles business relationships.
+* **Operations and Engineering**: These teams maintain the technical health of the stack.
+They ensure every service remains reliable and meets your needs.

 ```mermaid
 graph TD